- What is a Fractional CFO?

 Robert Half is a large accounting and financial placement services company for temporary and full-time employees.
 Its Robert Half Management Services division offers fractional CFO and interim CFO services.
 Robert Half bills its clients for placements or hourly temporary financial services at a markup rate.

-How Much Does a Fractional CFO Cost?
+How Much is a Fractional CFO?

 A fractional CFO costs between $250 and $500 per hour, with $300 as the average pricing for an hourly rate.
 For fractional CFO services, your business may be able to negotiate a fixed monthly retainer amount between $5,000 and $12,000 per month for five or six hours of work per week.